Elton John: Health

+On 16 February 2020 his first show at Mount Smart Stadium in Auckland was cut short.
+He had been diagnosed with walking pneumonia, and lost his voice during the show.
+He was cleared to perform the next show on 19 February.

+In January 2022 John had to temporarily postpone two shows of his Farewell Yellow Brick Road tour in Dallas, Texas, US, after testing positive for COVID-19 and experiencing mild symptoms, and resumed the tour again after making a full recovery.

+On 1 December 2024 John revealed that he had lost his eyesight.
+In September he had said that a severe eye infection he contracted in July, while spending the summer in the South of France, had left him blind in his right eye and with "only limited vision" in his left.

 Philanthropy

 John is well known for his philanthropic efforts, being involved in charity fundraising events since 1986.
-In 1992, after losing two friends (HIV/AIDS spokesperson Ryan White and fellow musician Freddie Mercury) to AIDS in the span of a year, John founded the Elton John AIDS Foundation, an organisation which has raised over $600 million to support HIV-related programs in 55 countries.
+In 1992, after losing two friends – (the HIV/AIDS spokesman Ryan White and his fellow-musician Freddie Mercury) to AIDS in the span of a year – John founded the Elton John AIDS Foundation, an organisation which has raised over $600 million to support HIV-related programmes in 55 countries.

-John was recognised for his services to charity twice, receiving a knighthood from Queen Elizabeth II in 1998 and being appointed a member of the Order of the Companions of Honour by Prince Charles in 2020.
+John was recognised for his services to charity twice, receiving a knighthood from Elizabeth II in 1998 and being appointed by her to be a member of the Order of the Companions of Honour in 2020.